 The OECD Environmental Strategy, adopted by Environment Ministers in May 2001, clearly outlines the need for governments to look for integrated solutions such as SMM, to address current environmental concerns.

-Against this background OECD initiated in 2004 new work on Sustainable Materials Management (SMM).
-OECD countries are demonstrating a growing interest in considering wastes as potential resources that can be used as inputs for new products.
+Against this background OECD initiated work on Sustainable Materials Management (SMM).
+OECD countries are demonstrating a growing interest in considering wastes as potential resources that can be used as input for new products.
 Such use of wastes can result in less virgin material extraction with related reduction of negative environmental impacts, less disposal and often less processing of waste.
 In this context, a number of OECD countries are trying to move away from a heavily waste-oriented view and develop materials-based approaches and shift the “cradle-to-grave” thinking towards “cradle-to-cradle” thinking.

 The work on SMM is carried out in close collaboration with the OECD programme on material flows and resource productivity that includes the establishment of a common knowledge base to enable sound fact-based Material Flow Analysis (MFA) and to inform related policy discussions, such as SMM.